 Airline baggage rules are ever-changing and bag fees can be expensive

 That is, at least most of the time.
 A growing trend in the airline industry is to outsource flights to regional carriers, even for trips as long as four hours.
 This means more frequent flights, but much smaller planes with correspondingly smaller overhead bins.
 As a result, even "approved" carry-ons of about 21 or 22 inches might have to be gate-checked.
 This doesn't cost money, but travelers need to be aware of the possibility that they may not have access to a bag that they planned to have nearby.
-And it will likely cost you time; you may have to wait until the baggage handler brings the bag up to the jetway, something that can take a while if they have to bring it up via a freight elevator, as some airlines do.
+And it will likely cost you time; you may have to wait until the baggage handler brings the pink-tagged bags up to the jetway, something that can take a while if they have to use a freight elevator, as some airlines do.
 If you have a tight layover, that can cause you to miss your connection -- or force you to sprint to your next gate.

 Choosing the right bag for your trip is essential; here are the main types

 Luggage sets are a fun, affordable option.
-Many hard-core travelers eschew luggage sets, preferring to own a specific selection of bags for their various travel needs, but luggage sets are very popular for those who either need to pack a lot of stuff and want their bags to match, or for the less-frequent traveler who want to own a good variety of bags -- and want the discount that usually comes with buying them as a set.
+Many hard-core travelers eschew luggage sets, preferring to own a specific selection of bags for their various travel needs, but luggage sets are a great choice for those who either need to pack a lot of stuff and want their bags to match, or for the less-frequent traveler who want to own a good variety of bags -- and want the discount that usually comes with buying them as a set.
 They're great for family travel too, mom and dad can use the larger bags and the bigger kids can use the smaller bags.
-And don't forget your tots: we found an adorable option that even the youngest toddler can pull through the airport while your fellow travelers enjoy a dose of cuteness to brighten their travel-trampled day.
+And don't forget your tots: we found an adorable roller bag that even the youngest toddler can pull through the airport while your fellow travelers enjoy a dose of cuteness to brighten their travel-trampled day.